 In the wake of the COVID-19 outbreak, the First District Appellate Project (FDAP) extends our best wishes to those stricken by the virus and all those impacted in other ways, including financial losses and job insecurity.
-These are the most challenging of times.

 For COVID-19 writ advice, visit the FDAP COVID-19 Litigation Update and Strategies Page.

 Although FDAP’s physical office in Oakland remains closed to the public, some staff members and attorneys have started transitioning from fulltime remote work to some in-office days.
 We continue to process appointment orders, claims, mailing and shipments, client correspondence, transcripts and records.
 We ask for your continued patience as we are not yet back to pre-pandemic staffing levels and there may be delays in some processes.
 Some counties continue to operate with reduced staffs and court hearings are still being postponed.
 We understand these delays have had an impact on work flow (and cash flow) and we continue to do our best to work with the courts to ensure that new appointments and records are processed efficiently.

 For more information about our operations, please see the FAQs for FDAP Operations.

 First District Court of Appeal Operations

 Because of the emergency due to COVID-19, and in cooperation with the orders of various Bay Area county departments of public health, the Court continues to operate remotely, with few staff at the courthouse.
 The Court will continue to receive correspondence and filings both via paper and electronically.
 All paper filings, including emergency writs, may be made by dropping them in the secure drop box at the entrance to the clerk’s office at 350 McAllister Street in San Francisco.
 Access to the court by phone is limited.